BertilleT/land_cover_map_Transformers_SSL/README.md

 flair1_percentages_per_class contains plots of percentages per class for the flair1 data.
 The folder contains some one plot of prediction vs ground truth image, one confusion matrix for Swint+SSL and one plot of training validation curves against epochs.

 ### Models
 The pre-trained model for Swin-T + SSL should be donwloaded and put in this folder.
+The Swin-T pre-trained model an be downloaded at https://drive.google.com/file/d/1e7QhC2-zoBFgb65yN1ADWBZLMShHOweY/view.
 Others important models can be saved in this folder.

 ### Src
 * configs contains configuration files